Mengly J. Quach Education: History

 In 2005, Mengly J. Quach founded Mengly J. Quach Education.
 The company's subsidiaries, Aii Language Center and American Intercon School, engage in education, health care, food, media, and financial services.
 It started with 20 students in 2005 and by 2023, had grown into one of Cambodia's largest educational networks, with fifteen school buildings, over 20,000 students, more than 2,300 staff, and 55,000 alumni.
 Mengly J Quach Education Plc was officially listed on the Cambodia Securities Exchange (CSX) on June 28, 2023, becoming the 11th equity-listed firm to issue its IPO on the kingdom’s bourse.
 The company issued 9,966,127 shares at a share cost of 2,080 riels ($0.5), raising $5 million.

 Aii Language Center

 Aii Language Center (Aii) is a North American Standard-based center specializing in languages and is one of the largest English language centers in Cambodia.
-Aii offers various programs, including English, diploma courses, Chinese and Thai language training programs, Test of English as a Foreign Language (TOEFL) preparation courses, TESOL House, and i-Learn English.
-It operates in seven campuses in Phnom Penh, one campus in Siem Reap, and one campus in Takeo, Cambodia.
+Aii offers various programs, including English (offered for kids, teens and adults), diploma courses, Chinese language programs, Test of English as a Foreign Language (TOEFL) preparation courses, and TESOL House.
+It operates in ten campuses in Phnom Penh, one campus in Siem Reap, and one campus in Takeo, Cambodia.

 History

 Aii Language Center (Aii) is a subsidiary of Mengly J. Quach Education and a sister company of American Intercon School.
 It was founded by Mengly Jandy Quach in Phnom Penh in 2005.
 It started with only 20 students in 2005 and by 2022, had over 9,000 students studying in 6 campuses in Phnom Penh, one campus in Siem Reap, and one campus in Takeo, with over 50,000 alumni.
+In 2025, the center's expansion brought more than 11,500 students.